 In connection with Ms. Cafaro's service as our Chief Executive Officer and Chairman of the Board, our Guidelines on Governance require that the independent members of our Board annually select one independent director to serve as Presiding Director, whose specific responsibilities include, among other things, presiding at all meetings of our Board at which the Chairman is not present, including executive sessions and all other meetings of the independent directors.
 The Presiding Director also serves as liaison between the Chairman and the independent directors, approves information sent to the Board and approves Board meeting agendas and meeting schedules to assure that there is sufficient time for discussion of all agenda items.
 The Presiding Director has authority to call meetings of the independent directors and, if requested by major stockholders, ensures that he or she is available for consultation and direct communication with stockholders.
 In addition, the Presiding Director reviews with our General Counsel potential conflicts of interest and has such other duties as may be assigned from time to time by the independent directors or the Board.
 Although the Presiding Director is elected on an annual basis, the Board generally expects that he or she will serve for more than one year.
-James D. Shelton was elected on May 10, 2016 to serve as our Presiding Director in replacement of Douglas Crocker II, who served as our Presiding Director from 2003 until his retirement in 2016.
+James D. Shelton has served as our Presiding Director since 2016.